+S. Coyle et al.: The impact and resolution of the GPS week number rollover

-- 70 so the systems eventually run out of power and gracefully enter hibernation during the austral winter.
-The time frame for this hibernation period varies by site location and weather, but typically begins around August and ends in October.
-It is customary to reduce the amount of data being retrieved on a daily basis to only important housekeeping values once the sun retreats in the northern spring to extend the operational period.
-Science data is stored in local memory for later download when solar power is plentiful. - 75 The AAL-PIPs that are the focus of this paper used the Router-based Unrestricted Digital Interworking Connectivity Solutions (RUDICS) Iridium protocol for communications.
-With RUDICS, a remote AAL-PIP system connects to the Iridium network with its modem, and communications traffic is routed through a Department of Defence gateway in Hawaii.
-The gateway in turn connects via the internet (Transmission Control Protocol/Interenet Protocol, or TCP/IP) to a server at Virginia Tech.
-The GPS week number rollover of 2019 created an unanticipated software fault that affected both data collection and Iridium - 80 communications at the AAL-PIPs.
+The AAL-PIPs that are the focus of this paper used the Router-based Unrestricted Digital Interworking Connectivity Solutions (RUDICS) Iridium protocol for communications.
+With RUDICS, a remote AAL-PIP system connects to the Iridium network with its modem, and communications traffic is routed through a Department of Defense gateway in Hawaii.
+The gateway in turn connects via the internet (Transmission Control Protocol/Internet Protocol, or TCP/IP) to a server at Virginia Tech.

+The GPS week number rollover of 2019 created an unanticipated software fault that affected both data collection and Iridium communications at the AAL-PIPs.
 In this paper, we describe why this fault occurred, how it was diagnosed, and how it was ultimately resolved.
-Thus, we use this fault as an example to describe best practices for designing against similar faults, or to at least enable graceful fault recovery and restorative action if a fault occurs.
+Thus, we use this fault as an example to describe best practices for protection from similar faults or to at least enable graceful fault recovery and restorative action if a fault occurs.

-Section 1 (this section) establishes a sufficient background in the operation and usage of satellite timing systems (Section 85 1.1), as well as details about the AAL-PIP (Section 1.2).
+Section 1 (this section) establishes a sufficient background in the operation and usage of satellite timing systems (Sect.
+1.1), as well as details about the AAL-PIP (Sect.
+1.2).
 Section 2 describes the onset of the fault as discovered by the operators.
-Section 3 describes the development and implementation of a recovery solution, and Section 4 lists some of the valuable insights gained from this effort.
-A summary is provided in Section 5.
+Section 3 describes the development and implementation of a recovery solution, and Sect.
+4 lists some of the valuable insights gained from this effort.
+A summary is provided in Sect.
+5.

-2 Fault Description
+2 Fault description

-- In the case below, we describe a fault that appears very minor at first which months later becomes a major fault that halts 90 operation at 4 of 6 stations.
+In the case below, we describe a fault that appears very minor at first which months later becomes a major fault that halts operation at four of six stations.
 The fault encountered on the AAL-PIPs relates to the nature of clocks on Linux systems.
 The single board computer at the heart of the AAL-PIP platform runs a very lightweight version of Linux based on the Debian distribution.
 Like all Linux systems, there are two clocks running during operation.
 The "hardware" clock is typically used when a device is "powered off" to keep track of time elapsed between reboot cycles and often relies on a coin cell battery to maintain operation.
-The "system" clock is the clock that users are more familiar with, and represents the time and date with - 95 a software counter.
+The "system" clock is the clock that users are more familiar with and represents the time and date with a software counter.
 These clocks drift at different rates, and there are a number of different techniques to synchronize the two over long periods of time.
 For the purposes of operating the AAL-PIP platform, the system clock is only synchronized one time after a power outage or reboot.
 To compensate for drift, GPS time is used to make subsequent adjustments to the system clock thereafter.
 The drift rate measurements and compensations occur hourly.
-The distinction between clocks and the details of the adjustment process are

-100 important for illustrating the complex behavior relating to the GPS fault on the AAL-PIP systems.
+The distinction between clocks and the details of the adjustment process are important for illustrating the complex behavior relating to the GPS fault on the AAL-PIP systems.

-2.1 GPS Rollover, April 2019
+2.1 GPS rollover, April 2019